rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 <a name="Exercise4"></a>
 ## Exercise 4: Modify the Azure Function ##

-In this exercise, you will modify the Azure Function that you created in the previous lab to call the Custom Vision Service and determine the likelihood that an image that *might* contain a polar bear *does* contain a polar bear, and to write the output to the Azure SQL database that you created in [Exercise 3](#Exercise3).
+In this exercise, you will modify the Azure Function that you created in the previous lab to call the Custom Vision Service and determine the likelihood that an image that *might* contain a polar bear *does* contain a polar bear, and to write the output to the Azure SQL database that you created in the previous exercise.

 1. Open the Azure Function App that you created in the previous lab in the Azure Portal.
 Click **Platform features** to open the "Platform features" tab, and then click **Console**.